andrewrk/groovebasin/doc/protocol.md

     * `user` server-to-client message replaced by `sessionId`.
 (Use `sessions` and `users` to reconstruct the old information.)
     * `haveAdminUser` removed.
 (Use `any(user.perms.admin for user in users)` instead.)
 * unimplemented `libraryQueue` subscription removed from the docs.
-* undocumented `labels` subscription added to the docs.
-TODO: actually add it.
 * `scanning` subscription data moved to `library` items and changed to enums.
 * consolidated multiple fixed-sized subscriptions into the `state` subscription:
     * `currentTrack` - moved as is.